Open University Guidelines

 - Open University students will be issued a temporary Cal Maritime email address and access to university learning platforms, such as Moodle, which may be required for the course(s).
 Upon completion of the semester, students may view their grades online or request an official Cal Maritime transcript.

-- Open University students are not members of the Corps of Cadets and should not dress in uniform.
+- Open University students are not members of the Corps of Cadets but may dress in uniform.
+If students choose to dress in uniform, all grooming standards appy.
 Students will not be permitted to conduct business on campus or attend classes wearing shorts, tee shirts, sandals, or similar attire.